mojochao/configaro/README.md

 Installation
 ------------

-`configaro` may be installed from the Python package index:
+**configaro** may be installed from the Python package index:

     $ pip3 install configaro

-`configaro` may also be installed from source:
+It may also be installed from source:

     $ git clone https://github.com/mojochao/configaro.git
     $ pip3 install .

 If you install from source with `.[dev]` you should be able to run tests:

-    $ pytest
+    $ tox

 Documentation
 -------------